beauchamplab/rave/README.md

 #         Should be installed automatically.
 rave:::check_updates()

-# Step 4. check modules update
+# Step 4. (optional) check modules updates
 arrange_modules(T)
 ```

 ## Quick Guide

-In this part, you will
+In this part, you will know how to

 1. Change RAVE general settings
 2. Download demo data
-3. Start to main app
+3. Start main application with demo data
-4. Start preprocessing

 Before starting the first part, you need to import package `rave` first.
 Open `RStudio`, in the console tab, enter the following line: